How do you motivate your employees?

 - Working as a Team

 - Signs of Declining Mental Health in Employee

-As a Manager or Leader, your job has become more complex and challenging since the arrival of COVID-19.
-Not only do you need to manage a crisis and keep your employees safe, but you also need to ensure that they remain engaged and productive.
+As a Manager or Leader, your job is complex and challenging.
+Not only do you need to keep your employees safe, but you also need to ensure that they remain engaged and productive.
 There are three areas that you need to be aware of to motivate your employees and they are purpose, social recognition and the work environment.
 You need to extrinsically and intrinsically reward your employees when they achieve great results and encourage them to exceed their expectations.